Candy Chromatography: What Makes Those Colors?

 - Try this project with a variety of candies— for example, does the red in Skittles® look the same as the red in M&Ms® when processed with chromatography?
 Is the average Rf value nearly the same?
 Look in the ingredients on each package to try and determine if the same dyes were used.

-- Do the dyes you tested in this science project travel differently on different kinds of filter paper?
+- Do the dyes you tested in this science project travel differently on different kinds of paper?
 You could repeat this project to try and find out.
 For example, you could compare lightweight paper towels, heavyweight paper towels, white coffee filter papers, and other types of filter paper.
 Do they all work?
 Do some work better than others?
 Why do you think this is?

 - For more advanced chromatography experiments, see these Science Buddies projects: